 6. Visit a Mezcal Distillery

 The state of Oaxaca is also famous for mezcal, a distilled liquor made from the agave plant.
 Only nine states in Mexico are allowed to produce mezcal and Oaxaca is by far the most well-known.
 A distillery tour is a perfect way to learn (and taste!) this trending spirit that has a long history in Mexico.

 Antoine starts this mezcal distillery tour with an interactive presentation about mezcal, its history, and the process of production.
 You’ll then tour an ancestral mezcal distillery just outside of Puerto Escondido that has been in the same family for six generations.

 There you’ll be able to try 10 different types of mezcal.
 And mezcal will of course be available to purchase and take home, though you should not feel pressured to buy.

-The calm bays and crystal clear water on the Oaxacan coast make it a great area for snorkeling.
-If this is a priority, you will definitely want to visit Huatulco, where I would argue snorkeling is better.
+The calm bays and clear water on the Oaxacan coast make it a great area for snorkeling.
+If this is a priority, you will definitely want to visit the beaches of Huatulco, where I would argue snorkeling is better.
 But there are a couple of places to go snorkeling in Puerto Escondido.

 In fact, there’s an opportunity to snorkel from the shore at two of my favorite beaches – Playa Manzanillo and Playa Carrizalillo.
-Both are calm bays, though you will want to be careful of boats and the rocks, especially at Playa Carrizalillo.
+Both are calm bays, though you will want to be careful of boats at Manzanillo and the rocks at Playa Carrizalillo.